Unarekin/FoundryVTT-Battle-Transitions/README.md

 The current list of transition types is somewhat basic, but with the framework in place, this list ease easy to expand as time goes on and I plan to introduce ever more interesting options.

 ## Installation
-1. In Foundry, open the 'Add-on Modules' tab
-2. Click 'Install Module'
-3. Enter the following URL into the 'Manifest URL' field at the bottom
+You can install this module through the Foundry module installer by searching for "battle transitions", or copying and pasting the manifest URL in the text field at the bottom:
 ```
 https://github.com/Unarekin/FoundryVTT-Battle-Transitions/releases/latest/download/module.json
 ```